ropensci-archive/defender/README.md

 1.  \[x\] static code analysis without installing the package
 2.  \[ \] more thorough but potentially dangerous checks with installation / in Docker container

+The checks do not tell you whether something is harmful but rather they flag code that you should double-check before running / loading the package.

 Installation
 ------------